phpWhois/phpWhois/README.md

 Introduction
 ------------

 This package contains a Whois (RFC954) library for PHP.
 It allows a PHP program to create a Whois object, and obtain the output of a whois query with the Lookup function.

 The response is an array containing, at least, an element 'rawdata', containing the raw output from the whois request.

 In addition, if the domain belongs to a registrar for which a special handler exists, the special handler will parse the output and make additional elements available in the response.
-The keys of these additional elements are described in the file HANDLERS.
+The keys of these additional elements are described in the file HANDLERS.md.

 It fully supports IDNA (internationalized) domains names as defined in RFC3490, RFC3491, RFC3492 and RFC3454.